bugcrowd/templates/submissions/description/server_security_misconfiguration/oauth_misconfiguration/account_takeover/template.md

-# Account Takeover

-## Overview of the Vulnerability

 OAuth is an authorization framework used to identify and authenticate users for an application.
 There are a number of implementation misconfigurations which can lead to an OAuth framework being implemented insecurely that an attacker can leverage to take over multiple user accounts and manipulate or retrieve data.

 ## Business Impact